Gigil: 2025

 Gigil won a gold for TNT SIM Registration Drive in the Effective Lotus category, silvers and a bronze for Grab Summer in the Digital and Social Lotus and Film Lotus categories, and a silver for Mandaue Foam Home Store Steal in the Film Lotus category at ADFEST 2025.
 Because of these, Gigil was named "Independent Agency of the Year".

 Gigil won bronzes for Grab Summer and RC Cola Miracle in the film category at Spikes Asia 2025.

 Gigil won a gold for RC Cola Miracle and a bronze for Mandaue Foam Home Store Steal in the film category of the Clio Awards in 2025.

 The British D&AD Awards in the film category awarded Gigil a Graphite and a Wood for Mandaue Foam Home Store Steal.
 The show also awarded Gigil a Wood for RC Cola Miracle.

 The Cannes Lions, also in the film category, honored Gigil with a Bronze for Mandaue Foam Home Store Steal and another Bronze for RC Cola Miracle.

 The AWARD Awards presented Gigil with a Bronze in the strategy category for Defensil Germ Z and another Bronze in the film and entertainment category for Grab Summer.

 The MAD STARS awarded Gigil a Gold in the Film Stars category for Mandaue Foam Home Store Steal.
 Gigil also received Silvers for the same Mandaue work, and for Lagundex The Best Endorser in the Viral Film, Pharma/Toiletries, and Cultural Insight subcategories respectively of the Film Stars category.
 Gigil also received Bronzes for the same Lagundex piece, and for Closeup Perspective Billboard in the Diverse Insights and Outdoor categories respectively.

+The London International Awards gave Gigil a Silver for Mandaue Foam Home Store Steal in the Branded Content category.
+Gigil also received a Bronze for RC Cola Miracle in the Online Film category.

+At the YouTube Works Awards, Gigil was declared Creative Agency of the Year, having won both in the Best of Philippines and Multiformat Storytelling categories for Grab Summer.

+The Boomerang Awards named Gigil "Tech Innovator of the Year," and its work for Unilever Closeup Philippines Perspective Billboard as "Tech Innovation of the Year."
+The same piece also won Grand Prix and Gold in Media Excellence.
+Gigil's work for Jollibee called Joy Meter also won a Gold in Media Excellence, and another piece created by the agency--Mandaue Foam Home Store Steal--snatched The Black Boomerang.

+The MMA Smarties APAC awarded Gold to Netflix There's No Stopping the Game: The Squid Game Returns, a piece Gigil contributed to with events the agency mounted in Manila.

+On the other hand, The MMA Smarties Philippines declared Gigil "Independent Agency of the Year," having won Gold in the Instant Impact/Promotion category for Grab Lowered, Gold in the Short/Long-Form Video category for Grab Summer, and a third Gold in the Brand Experience category for Knorr Sinigang Raining in Manila campaign.